verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

 ## Rancher Backup Operator prerequisites

-The following details should be kept handy before proceeding with OpenSearch back up or restore.
+The following details should be kept handy before proceeding with Rancher back up or restore.

 - Object store bucket name.
-    - Both components require an object store that is Amazon S3 compatible, therefore, you need to have an object storage bucket.
+    - An Amazon S3 compatible object storage bucket.
 This can be an Oracle Cloud Object Storage bucket in any compartment of your Oracle Cloud tenancy.
         - Make a note of the bucket name and tenancy name for reference.
         - For more information about creating a bucket with Object Storage, see [Managing Buckets](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/managingbuckets.htm).
     - For private clouds, enterprise networks, or air-gapped environments, this could be MinIO or an equivalent object store solution.